-If we run more, we become faster.
-If we lift more weights, we become stronger.
-If we do more math problems, we become better at math.
+If we run more, we become faster and if we lift more weights, we become stronger.
+Also, if we do more math problems, we become better at math.
 If we practice the piano longer, we sound better.

 Which is why what I’m going to say next is not going to sit well with many, especially if you do this for a living.

-This is most glaringly true in the short run but also can be true in the long run (if a million people flip a coin or pick a stock, someone will likely land on heads or pick a winner 20 straight times).
+This is most glaringly true in the short run.
+It also can be true in the long run (if a million people flip a coin or pick a stock, someone will likely land on heads or pick a winner 20 straight times).

 As such, the successes of the “market wizards” of years past are hard to decipher.
-They were certainly “outliers” in terms of their performance, but we cannot definitively tell whether that performance was the result of skill or luck.
+They were certainly “outliers” in terms of their performance.
+We cannot definitively tell whether that performance was the result of skill or luck.
 There is no simple test that can delineate between the two.
 Even if we concluded that there is some skill involved, doing x, y, and z because a “market wizard” did x, y and z in the past is a guarantee of nothing.